RichardMalo/HalfCircleText/README.md

 ![Version 7](outputv7.png)

+V8 - Update to system compatibility.
+Dual windows are open.
+Program properly terminates when the main GUI window closes.
+Elimianted the problem with spaces between word interupting output.
+Only words will have lines drawn to them.

 ## Triangle Versions

 Similar to the arc versions, each iteration of the Triangle Version program builds upon the previous one, making it better and more flexible.